mikerst/mikethomas.design/src/work/sytt-e-sytt.md

 <figure>
 	<img src="/_assets/img/case-study__sytt__photos.jpg" />
-	<figcaption>In the wild.</figcaption>
+	<figcaption>In the wild (sorry for low resolution!).</figcaption>
 </figure>

-Sometimes small, fun, unpaid projects are a delight to work on and it’s particular satisfying to see your work on something physical.
+Sometimes small, fun, unpaid projects are a delight to work on and it’s particularly satisfying to see your work on something physical.